hannesdatta/course-dprep/content/docs/course/exam/_index.md

 On the day of your exam, you find both parts in the exam list when logging into TestVision.

-- oDCM Main Sit Part 1/2
+- dPrep Main Sit Part 1/2
-- oDCM Main Sit Part 2/2.
+- dPrep Main Sit Part 2/2.

 __Please work on part 1 first.__ The first part closes at 10am.